SUMMICRON’s Ultimate SS 100

 1.Overview

-The Summicron-S 100mm is the only large-aperture Leica S lens to bear the Summicron name.
+The Summicron-S 100mm ASPH. was released in 2013 and is the only large-aperture lens in the Leica S lens lineup that bears the Summicron name.

 2.Usage